PuneetJhurani/WeatherApp/Readme.md

 1. Click on run button adjacent to WeatherViewModelTests.
 2. Click on run button adjacent to RepositoryTestCases.

+To run UI Tests -

+1. Click on run button adjacent to WeatherAppUITests.

 To check Coverge -

 1. Right Click on Any Test Suite -> Jump to Report